Prudent Financial Planning For Working Mums

 The smart play is to check out what level of protection is affordable.
 What studies are showing repeatedly are assumptions being made that levels of financial protection are unaffordable, in particular, for lower-paid workers, or those working part-time hours.

 If you can’t dip into your wage packet, cutting what you already have going out is the only other option.

 One of the simplest tricks to lower your monthly outgoings is not to cut back on spending but instead cut your payments.
 You don’t do that by leaving yourself short to pay down debts faster.

 To cut back smart…

 Haggle on everything you can!

-Money Saving Expert have ten companies listed that are ripe for haggling on a hit list you can begin with to negotiate cheaper deals, with the details on how to haggle the smart way too.
+Money-Saving Expert has ten companies listed that are ripe for haggling on a hit list you can begin with to negotiate cheaper deals, with the details on how to haggle the smart way too.
 There’s likely at least one company on that list that you can call their support line and put things in motion to get a better deal.

 Research indicates working women would love to feel that their entire family is protected financially, but feel it’s out of reach due to the expense.
 It’s not.

 Or, for those earning minimum wage, use some pay increase when the National Living Wage comes into effect on April 1st.
 After all, part of living involves good money management.